keykey5/BC-BOT-repository/README.md

 3) Select the name/description/background of the room
 4) Open the command line (F15 or Ctrl + Shift +K)
 WARNING: copy-pasting code into the command line can be dangrous, you should only copy-paste code that you can understand and that come from a trusted source.
+5) Copy the content of CommonBotAssets.js into the command window and press ENTER.
-5) Copy the content of the .js file that you want to use into the command window and press ENTER.
+6) Copy the content of the BOT .js file that you want to use into the command window and press ENTER.
-6) Enjoy
+7) Enjoy.

+## CommonBotAssets.js

+This file contains some assets useful to create the BOTs.

+* Code needed to intercept the message in the chat
+* Code to understand garbled messages (not actually needed for the bot to understand messages)
+* Code to recover the character object (getCharacterObject()) starting from anything: player position in the room (0-9), the player MemberNumber or the character Object
+* Code to rapidly free players from all restrains and undress them: removeRestrains(char), removeClothes(char), free(char), freeAll()

+	char: can be the player position in the room (0-9), the player MemberNumber or the character Object.

+* Code to dress/restrain players into specific clothes: dressLike(char, dress, dressColor)

+	dress: can be doll, doll2, talkingDoll, maid, cow , pony, pony elegant, pony race, cat, dog, trainer, trainer sub, mistress.

+* And more functions that you can find inside the code.